-About 3 miles to the south east, on the banks of the River Fiddich, stand the ruins of Auchindoun Castle.
-If you fancy some exercise - and this is wonderful walking country - the Speyside Way long distance trail starts just north of Dufftown and runs along the River Spey to Aviemore in the Cairngorms National Park.
+About three miles to the south-east, on the banks of the River Fiddich, stand the ruins of Auchindoun Castle.
+If you fancy some exercise - and this is wonderful walking country - the Speyside Way long-distance trail starts just north of Dufftown and runs along the River Spey to Aviemore in the Cairngorms National Park.

 Address: Dufftown, Moray, Scotland

 Location: Five miles south-east of Aberlour, on the A920

 Photo Credit: Christopher Gillan, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest